 Men experiencing domestic abuse can contact the Men’s Advice Line on 0808 801 0327.
 The helpline offers advice, information and support to male victims of domestic abuse, as well as to their friends and family.
-The helpline (run by the charity Respect) is open Monday to Friday 10am to 1pm and 2pm to 5pm.
-Calls are free from landlines and from mobiles using the O2, Everything Everywhere (EE), Three (3), Virgin, and Vodafone networks).
-Calls will not appear on BT landline phone bills.
+The helpline (run by the charity Respect) is open Mon to Fri 9am-5pm and is free from landlines and most mobiles.

 Men suffering abuse can also contact The Dyn Project in Wales.
 They offer a free and confidential helpline and provide advice and information on their website.

 Stonewall Cymru provides advice and support on a range of issues to lesbian, gay, bisexual and transgender victims and survivors of domestic abuse in Wales.

 Childline is a confidential helpline for children and young people experiencing or witnessing abuse run by the NSPCC.
 The helpline is 0800 11 11 and open 24/7.
 Calls are free and will not appear on BT or cable phone bills.
 Calls to the helpline are free from most mobile networks (3, BT Mobile, Fresh, O2, Everything Everywhere, Virgin, Vodafone).

 Bright Sky app is a free mobile app that provides support and information to anyone who may be in an abusive relationship.